Deployment and next steps

 The public path could for instance be

-Congratulations, your API is now live, with your content :-)
+Congratulations, your API is now live and your content on master branch can be fetched at the

 If Enonic Cloud isn’t your thing, you need to start by getting the platform (Enonic XP) up and running, before you can actually deploy your application.